 The United States Rubber Company was incorporated on March 30, 1892, in New Jersey, and manufactured rubber boots and shoes.
 39 Through numerous acquisitions, United States Rubber had become the largest consumer of crude rubber by the close of the 19th century.

-In July 1905, the company acquired a controlling interest in the Rubber Goods Manufacturing Company and owned a 90% of the stock by the end of 1906.
+In July 1905, the company acquired a controlling interest in the Rubber Goods Manufacturing Company and owned 90% of the stock by the end of 1906.
 40 41 42 Arrangements were made in February 1907 to liquidate Rubber Goods Manufacturing and merge its operations with its parent.
-42 At the end, United States Rubber listed as its subsidiaries in the Mechanical Goods division: the Sawyer Belting Company, the Indiana Rubber Company, the Eureka Fire Hose Manufacturing Company, the Peerless Rubber Manufacturing Company, the Revere Rubber Company, the Mechanical Rubber Company of Chicago, and the above mentioned Mechanical Rubber of Cleveland.
+42 In the end, United States Rubber listed as its subsidiaries in the Mechanical Goods division: the Sawyer Belting Company, the Indiana Rubber Company, the Eureka Fire Hose Manufacturing Company, the Peerless Rubber Manufacturing Company, the Revere Rubber Company, the Mechanical Rubber Company of Chicago, and the above mentioned Mechanical Rubber of Cleveland.
 38

 The United States Rubber Company is today known as Uniroyal and is a part of the Michelin Group.